bigaidream/subsets_ml_cookbook/py_tools/neon_spearmint.md

 bash -x spearmint
 ```
 This will show how the `spearmint.sh` actually runs, i.e. every step it takes.
 It turns out that it calls `/spearmint/spearmint/main.py`.

+---

+One caveat for me is the `import` of `spearmint` in Pycharm and in terminal mode.

 ## How Spearmint runs